mi8/Challenge/README.md

 - Store it locally to show it offline *

 ## 3. Resolve the puzzle
-- Create a page to send a number between 1 and 50 000 to the local API
+- Create a page to find a number between 1 and 50 000 in less than 20 try
-- Return the result (0 Winner, 1 Bigger, 2 Smaller) from the API and show it in the app
+- Call the local API and show the result in the app waitting a second between each call to see the algorithm works
-- Iterate less than 20 times to found the correct number

 ## 4. Call the Azure function